Core Design Principles Behind Uplinkr

 Why file-based instead of database-first

-Section titled “Why file-based instead of database-first”uplinkr does not require a database.
+Section titled “Why file-based instead of database-first”Uplinkr does not require a database.

 This is intentional.

-Benefits of a file-based approach:
+Benefits of the file-based approach:

 - no schema migrations